elcontraption/flickity-transformer/README.md

 # Flickity Transformer

-**Note**: I'm no longer supporting this project, please feel free to use my work to make something new.
+:robot: **I'm no longer supporting this project, please feel free to use my work to make something neat.** :robot:

 An interface for declaring granular transform effects for [Flickity](http://flickity.metafizzy.co/).